FelixReuthlinger/JothorHeim/README.md

 ## Change log

+* 1.3.6 -> adding mass farming, as farming not working ...
 * 1.3.5 -> added AAA crafting
 * 1.3.4 -> ward auto admin permit on
 * 1.3.3 -> slight modification for item respawn in dungeons (faster)